antirez/aocla/README.md

     aocla> 2 swap ->
     [1 2]

-Note that these procedures are designed to insert the last element on the stack into the list that is the penultimate element on the stack, so, in this specific case, we have to swap the order of the last two elements on the stack before calling `->`.
+Note that these procedures are designed to insert the penultimate element on the stack into the list that is the last element on the stack, so, in this specific case, we have to swap the order of the last two elements on the stack before calling `->`.
 It is possible to design these procedures in a different way, that is: to the expect `list, element` on the stack instead of `element, list`.
-There is no clear winner: one or the other approach is better or worse depending on the use case.
+There is no clear winner: one or the other approach is better or worse depending on the use case (but I believe I didn't write enough Aocla code to really pick the best way).
 In Aocla, local variables make all this less important compared to other stack based languages.
 It is always possible to make things more explicit, like in the following example: